 The application to become a Fall 2020 Terps for Change volunteer is available on TerpLink with a priority deadline of Sept.
 3, 2020 and a general deadline of Sept.
 8, 2020.

-The application to become a Terps for Change Volunteer will open soon.
 If you would like to stay updated about volunteering next semester and other news, subscribe to the LCSL newsletter for more information on how to apply!